MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-abovelock.md

 <!--EndScope-->
 <!--StartDescription-->
-<p style="margin-left: 20px">Added in Windows 10, version 1607.
+Added in Windows 10, version 1607.
 Specifies whether or not the user can interact with Cortana using speech while the system is locked.
 If you enable or don’t configure this setting, the user can interact with Cortana using speech while the system is locked.
 If you disable this setting, the system will need to be unlocked for the user to interact with Cortana using speech.

 <!--EndDescription-->
 <!--SupportedValues-->